AlgoMaster Logo

 Understanding the Problem

 At each index i, we need the product of every element in the array except the one at position i.
-The no-division constraint rules out the tempting approach of computing the total product and dividing by nums[i] (which would also break for zeros).
+The no-division constraint rules out computing the total product once and dividing by nums[i].
+That shortcut also fails when the array contains a zero, since dividing by zero is undefined and a single zero would make the total product zero for every other index too.

 • The product of everything to the left of index i